 Not just for fall, this soup is a perennial favourite in our house, so I usually double the recipe.
-It freezes beautifully.Print
+The apple adds a touch of sweetness, and the bits of bacon on top provide some salty crunch (if you can keep the kids from munching on them as you prepare the soup).
+It also freezes beautifully.Print

 - 4 slices bacon, cut crosswise into 1/4-inch strips